oscar-foxtrot/University-stuff/Exploring_Runge_Kutta/README.md

 Try different parameters of the method to find out which one is better (or do they all give the same precision?)

 # Note:
-The program ("program.c" in the current repository), the program displaying the solution,
+The program ("program.c" in the current directory), the program displaying the solution,
 can be used with other than sin(t^2 + t) functions,
 only a simple redefinition of the "f" function is needed.